This section provides an overview of the Romanian Trade Register, kept by the Ministry of Justice – National Trade Register Office

 5. forms used by the institution;

-6. formalities for entering records in the Trade Register for each category of companies and operations;
+6. formalities for entering records in the Trade Register for each category of professional and operations;

 7. statistical data regarding the operations recorded.

-The online services provided by the Trade Register are available through the e-services portal of the National Trade Register Office, which has been developed through the Sectoral Operational Programme 'Increasing Economic Competitiveness', 'Investments for your future!', under project 'Online services (e-Government) provided by the National Trade Register Office to the business community via a dedicated portal'.
+The online services provided by the National Trade Register Office are available on its e-services portal, which has been developed through the Sectoral Operational Programme ‘Increasing Economic Competitiveness’, ‘Investments for your future!’ under the project ‘Online services (e-Government) provided by the National Trade Register Office to the business community via a dedicated portal’.

 The online services provided by the National Trade Register Office via the e-services portal include the following:

-The 'Recom online' service provides the following information:
+The 'Recom online' service provides the following information on professionals:

-The information provided by the Trade Register can be accessed online via the e‑services portal of the National Trade Register Office.
-Access is allowed after registration as a user (by creating a username and password), after concluding a customer agreement, following a fee‑based application.
+The information provided by the Trade Register can be accessed online via the e-services portal of the National Trade Register Office.
+Access to the information is allowed after registration as a user (by creating a username and password) and is free of charge.

-The information available free of charge through the Recom online service can be searched using the following criteria:
+The information available free of charge through the service Recom on-line can be searched using the following criteria:

-General information for interested persons available free-of-charge includes:
+General information for interested persons available free-of-charge from the online Recom service includes:

 History of Romania's Trade Register